 Program raises awareness of the realities of IBD, a condition labelled Canada’s “national disease” due to Canada having among the highest rates of Crohn’s disease and ulcerative colitis in the world1

-Oakville, Ontario – November 30, 2017 – To help raise awareness of IBD and to mark Crohn’s and Colitis Awareness Month, a group of 15 Canadian participants, each with different connections to the condition, experienced what it is like to live with inflammatory bowel disease (IBD) when they took part recently in a unique simulation over two days.
+Oakville, ON, November 30, 2017 – To help raise awareness of IBD and to mark Crohn’s and Colitis Awareness Month, a group of 15 Canadian participants, each with different connections to the condition, experienced what it is like to live with inflammatory bowel disease (IBD) when they took part recently in a unique simulation over two days.

 The experience was made possible by an innovative program developed for Takeda called #InTheirShoes.
 During the immersive simulation, participants experience what it’s like to walk in the shoes of a person living with IBD by participating in a series of challenges that are designed to bring the patient experience to life.